Lucy Ogbu-Nwobodo, MD, MS, MAS

 Education and Career Development (Officer)

-My name is Linda Herrera Santos and I am a PGY-2 resident at Massachusetts General Hospital/McLean Adult Psychiatry Program.
+I am a PGY-4 resident at the MGH/McLean Adult Psychiatry Program.
+I am currently the Consultation-Liaison Psychiatry Service Chief Resident and a fellow in the SAMHSA Minority Fellowship Program.
 I am originally from Mexico, where I lived until the age of 18.
 Seeking better opportunities, I immigrated to the United States to attend college.
-I lived in El Paso TX for 10 years, where I completed my undergraduate studies and obtained a PhD in pathobiology at the University of Texas at El Paso.
+I lived in El Paso, TX, for ten years, where I completed my undergraduate studies and obtained a Ph.D. in pathobiology at the University of Texas at El Paso.
 I then attended Texas A&M for medical school.
-As a fourth-year medical student, I knew I wanted to train at a program that offered opportunities to foster my interest in mental health care disparities in racial and ethnic minorities.
+As a medical student, I knew I wanted to train at a program that offered opportunities to foster my interest in mental health care disparities in racial and ethnic minorities.
 After completing a sub-internship through the Visiting Clerkship Program, I knew that Mass General had the opportunities and resources that would help me grow into the physician I want to become.

-I am honored to serve as the Education and Career Development Officer for the upcoming year.
-Through this role, my hope is to contribute to the ongoing efforts towards creating new educational opportunities for URM physicians, as well as to continue to disseminate and develop existing resources.
-I also want to contribute to the overall goal of creating a welcoming environment where URM physicians feel welcomed and can successfully develop their careers.
+I am honored to serve as the Education and Career Development Officer for a second year.
+Through this role, I hope to contribute to the ongoing efforts towards creating new educational opportunities for URM physicians and continue to disseminate and develop existing resources.
+I also want to contribute to the overall goal of creating a welcoming environment where URM physicians feel welcomed and can successfully build their careers.

-Outside of clinical work, I enjoy spending time with my family and dogs, teaching my daughter Spanish, baking, trying new foods, traveling and working out.
+Outside of clinical work, I enjoy spending time with my family and dogs, teaching my daughters Spanish, baking, trying new foods, traveling, and working out.

 Richard Bido-Medina, MD, PhD